microsoft/component-detection/docs/detectors/pip.md

 The environment variable `PipReportOverrideBehavior` is used to override pip report with one of the following detection strategies.
 - `Skip`: Will not run pip detection
 - `SourceCodeScan`: Scan `setup.py` and `requirements.txt` files, and record components explicitly from the package files without hitting a remote feed.
 Does not compile a dependency graph.

+The environment variable `PipReportSkipFallbackOnFailure` is used to skip the default fallback behavior if pip report fails.
+Default behavior scans `setup.py` and `requirements.txt` files, and record components explicitly from the package files without hitting a remote feed.
+Does not compile a dependency graph.